alsalafiyyah/alsalafiyyah.github.io/_biography/ibn-al-qayyim.md

 ## Teachers of Imam Ibn al-Qayyim

-We will mention some of Imam Ibn al-Qayyim's teachers:

 ### 1. His Teachers in Hadith:

 * **Al-Shihab al-'Abir:** Ahmad ibn Abd al-Rahman ibn Abd al-Mun'im, al-Hanbali, Abu al-Abbas, the dream interpreter.